Steering Committee

 She offers presentations on the health risks of climate change, reducing healthcare emissions, health effects of fossil fuels/transitioning to renewable energy, and health risks of pesticides to community, classroom and professional groups.

-Beth Neary, MD
+Beth Neary, M.D.

 Dr. Beth Neary, co-president of WEHN, is Clinical Adjunct Assistant Professor of Pediatrics at UWSMPH.
 She is the Wisconsin champion for the Pediatric Environmental Health Specialty Unit, a joint venture of the American Academy of Pediatrics (AAP) and the EPA.
 She is also a member of the Council on Environmental Health of the AAP.